 The alignment between inputs and outputs, between strategies and aims, and between each part of the Initiative Plan is crucial.

-Without the alignment of the initiative planning tools the organization should not expect the alignment of the project staff, leadership team, employees, and other stakeholders.
+The organization must align the initiative planning tools.
+Without this alignment, it should not expect alignment among the project staff, leadership team, employees, and other stakeholders.

 Travis Barker, MPA GCPM